spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-warehouse-picking-spryker-core-back-office-feature.md

-This document describes how to integrate the Warehouse Picking + [Spryker Core Back Office](/docs/scos/user/features/{{site.version}}/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.html) feature into a Spryker project.
+This document describes how to integrate the Warehouse picking + [Spryker Core Back Office](/docs/scos/user/features/{{site.version}}/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.html) feature into a Spryker project.

 ## Install feature core